fadikallel/AI4T/README.md

 This is the official repository for the paper:

 > David Combei, Adriana Stan, Dan Oneata, Nicolas Müller, Horia Cucu,
-> "Unmasking real-world audio deepfakes: A data-centric approach",
+> ["Unmasking real-world audio deepfakes: A data-centric approach"[(https://arxiv.org/abs/2506.09606),
 > accepted at Interspeech 2025, Rotterdam, Netherlands.

 ---